rob-blackbourn/jetblack-js-cluster-manager/README.md

 [supercluster](https://github.com/mapbox/supercluster)
 (which is probably what you should be using).
 This package differs in two ways.
 First it represents the data as a tree of nodes to make the structure directly accessible.
-Second it doesn't require the data to be presented with a specific shape, but takes a "getter" function to get the coordinate from the a data point.
+Second it doesn't require the data to be presented in a specific shape, but takes a "getter" function to get the coordinate from the a data point.